Lab Members

 Email: MFGriffin@MDAnderson.org

-Mahogany earned her Bachelor of Arts in political science/pre-law with a minor in business from the University of Louisiana at Lafayette.
+Mahogany earned her bachelor of arts in political science/pre-law with a minor in business from the University of Louisiana at Lafayette.
 After graduation, she decided to focus on her passion for organizing and helping others, finding fulfillment in roles that allow her to connect with people.
 She enjoys exploring her creative side through selling real estate and decorating homes.
 In addition, in her free time, Mahogany loves pottery, working out, hammocking, traveling and hanging out with friends.

 Collaborators